 #Comment Ends

 When service is made in accordance with the statutory requirements, the movant may seek, but is not guaranteed, retroactivity back to the date of service.
-The court may take into account the time period which has lapsed between the filing of the motion and the hearing, changes in the parties finances during the pendency of the motion for modification, or a resulting inequity in providing or denying a retroactive modification of alimony.
+The court may take into account the time period which has lapsed between the filing of the motion and the hearing, changes in the parties’ finances during the pendency of the motion for modification, or a resulting inequity in providing or denying a retroactive modification of alimony.
 Zahringer v.
 Zahringer, 124 Conn.
 App.
 672 (2010).
 However, Zahringer does not create a bright line rule on when retroactivity is or is not proper.
 Hane v.
 Hane, 158 Conn.
 App.
 167 (2015).

 #Comment Begins